IBM-Bluemix-Docs/compare-and-comply/getting-started.md

 ### Tables
 {: tables}

 The `tables` array details the structure and content of any tables found in the input document.
-See [Classifying tables](/docs/services/compare-and-comply/tables.html#understanding_tables) and [Understanding the output schema](/docs/services/compare-and-comply/schema.html#output_schema) for details.
+See [Classifying tables](/docs/services/compare-and-comply?topic=compare-and-comply-understanding_tables) and [Understanding the output schema](/docs/services/compare-and-comply?topic=compare-and-comply-output_schema) for details.

 ### Document structure
-{: #doc_struct}
+{: #gs_doc_struct}

 The `document_structure` object identifies the section titles and leading sentences of the input document.
-See [Understanding document structure](/docs/services/compare-and-comply/doc_structure.html_#doc_struct) for details.
+See [Understanding document structure](/docs/services/compare-and-comply?topic=compare-and-comply-doc_struct) for details.

 ### Parties
 {: #parties}

 The `parties` array lists available information about parties affected by the input document, including the party's name, role, address or addresses, and contacts.
-See [Parties](/docs/services/compare-and-comply/parsing.html##contract_parties) in [Understanding contract parsing](/docs/services/compare-and-comply/parsing.html#contract_parsing) for additional information.
+See [Parties](/docs/services/compare-and-comply?topic=compare-and-comply-contract_parsing#contract_parties) in [Understanding contract parsing](/docs/services/compare-and-comply?topic=compare-and-comply-contract_parsing) for additional information.

 ```
   "parties": [